 Note that some devices have been found that have a flash size register that contains an invalid value, to workaround this issue you can override the probed value used by the flash driver.flash bank $_FLASHNAME stm32f2x 0 0x20000 0 0 $_TARGETNAME

 Some stm32f2x-specific commands are defined:— Command: stm32f2x lock num

 Locks the entire stm32 device.
 The num parameter is a value shown by flash banks.

-All members of the STM32L microcontroller families from ST Microelectronics include internal flash and use ARM Cortex-M3 cores.
+All members of the STM32L microcontroller families from ST Microelectronics include internal flash and use ARM Cortex-M3 and Cortex-M0+ cores.
 The driver automatically recognizes a number of these chips using the chip identification register, and autoconfigures itself.